 The Easter Parade is still an annual tradition in Manhattan, and Fifth Avenue from 49th Street to 57th Street is shut down to traffic for the it.
 Many cities and towns across the country have picked up this tradition and started their own annual Easter Parades.

 HOW DID THE TRADITION OF EASTER EGGS START?

 Decorating eggs for Easter is a tradition that dates back to the 13th century.
-One explanation for the tradition is that eggs used to be a forbidden food during the Lenten season.
+One explanation for the tradition is that eggs used to be a forbidden food for the duration of Lent (aka the Lenten season).
 People would hand paint eggs to mark the end of the penance and fasting period; then eat them on Easter as a celebration.